vividdesignandphoto/hello-world/README.md

 # hello-world
-This is my first time doing this
+This is my first time doing this.
+Hope to learn a lot here.
+Keeping fingers and eyes crossed.